Adoptable rescue dogs in Calgary Alberta - LocalPetFinder

 Adopting a cat in Toronto

 Toronto has the largest cat adoption market in Canada.
-The Toronto Humane Society on River Street handles a steady stream of cat intake — strays, owner surrenders, transfers from overcrowded shelters across Southern Ontario — and the City of Toronto Animal Services runs four regional facilities that pick up the city's stray cats and process surrenders.
+The Toronto Humane Society on River Street handles a steady stream of cat intake — strays, owner surrenders, transfers from overcrowded shelters across Southern Ontario — and the City of Toronto Animal Services runs three shelters that pick up the city's stray cats and process surrenders.
 Between them they place several hundred cats into Toronto homes every year.

 LocalPetFinder is not a shelter.
 We do not house cats or process adoptions.
 We pull the Toronto Humane Society and Toronto Animal Services cat listings into one searchable place and refresh them regularly.
 You apply through the shelter directly.
 The site is free and we never add a fee on top of the shelter's adoption cost.